 Songs of Protest, Revolution & Change in America

-80Change: in the air, on the air
+Change: in the air, on the air [udpated with two protest videos from 2018]

 The term "change" was not created by Barack Obama just for his election campaign in 2008, it was simply used again, when the times called for it.
 There have been many moments when citizens were pleading for change throughout the nation's history, and a number of those moments were turned into songs which became very well-known, and a way to put into music the thoughts and anger of millions.

-Protest songs on the radio
+In the 60s & 70s: Protest songs on the radio

 At first, AM "top 40" or "popular" music stations in the late 50's and early to mid 60's found a segment of their song choices which more and more included songs with subtle references to problems in America.

 By the mid to late 60's with the explosion of FM "underground" music stations, recording artists found themselves with a very viable platform on which not-so-subtle, quite frank and direct songs left no question as to the subject matter and the reason for the protest.
-And, since successful popular music always reflects the mood of society, artists had no problem finding plenty of ways to get their protest points accross.
+And, since successful popular music always reflects the mood of society, artists had no problem finding plenty of ways to get their protest points across.

-Here's a brief list of just some of the music which inspired and motivated young people to take up social concerns and political activism.
+Below are some protest song videos.
+Below the videos is a brief list of just some of the music which inspired and motivated young people to take up social concerns and political activism.

 "War" - Edwin Starr (1970)